sabina-yaml/textbooks/content/euclidean-geometry/content.md

 ::: column.grow
 However, at the times of Thales or Euclid, there wasn’t a universal framework of units like we have today.
-Distances were often measured using body parts, for example finger widths, or arm lengths.
+Distances were often measured using body parts, for example, finger widths, or arm lengths.
 These are not very accurate and they vary for different people.

 To measure longer distances, architects or surveyors used _knotted cords_: long